 - Trembling and panting

 - Flinching when touched

-While patella luxation might not be able to be prevented, weight control and early intervention help reduce the severity of the condition.
+While patella luxation might not be able to be prevented, weight control and early intervention can help to reduce the severity of the condition.

 Cocker Spaniels can suffer from a number of different skin infections and diseases, including Malassezia Dermatitis.
-This is caused by a kind of yeast which is normally present but if it grows faster than usual, it causes infection and dermatitis.
+This is caused by a kind of yeast which is normally present but which - if it grows faster than usual - can cause infection and dermatitis.

-When this infects a dog’s ears, it causes possible whining, head rubbing, redness, itching and brown, waxy discharge.
+When this infects a dog’s ears, it can prompt whining, head rubbing, redness, itching and brown, waxy discharge.
 On the skin, you might notice irritation, hair loss, greasy hair, a bad smell and thickening of the skin.

 A vet will determine if there is an underlying condition causing the condition before providing the correct treatment.

 Seborrhoea is a skin disease that causes the skin to dry, flake and develop lesions or become very oily or greasy.
 This condition can either be inherited or caused by an underlying medical condition and is uncomfortable for dogs.

 The treatment depends on the dog’s specific condition and severity, but it can be managed.

 As Cocker Spaniels have long and fluffy ears, they can be prone to ear infections known as otitis.
 These are painful and can cause some discomfort for your pet, so weekly ear cleanings are essential to keep infections at bay, but there may be several different factors that lead to dogs developing otitis.